benschaf/gipfel-lerner/README.md

 ![screenshot](documentation/feature-auth-google.png)

-⤴️ Screenshot of the Google Login Button
+⤴️ Screenshot of the Google Login confirm Screen

 The Django Allauth package provides more templates that are not all documented here, but they are working on the site.